-Barcelona is famous for having a trendy and casual blend of European and Mediterranean style, and to no surprise, shopping in Barcelona is a very easy and pleasant experience, the city is home to the best names in the industry, and offers many different ways to make the most of your shopping.
+Barcelona is famous for having a trendy and casual blend of European and Mediterranean style.
+To no surprise, shopping in Barcelona is a very easy and pleasant experience, as the city is home to the best names in the industry, and offers many different ways to make the most of your shopping.

-This american concept has been introduced in Barcelona with great success and it slowly has become the new way to shop.
-These are the most popular shopping malls in Barcelona:
+This concept has been introduced in Barcelona with great success and it slowly has become the new way to shop.
+These are the most popular shopping centers in Barcelona:

-Resembling more an outlet center, Glòries Shopping Center has plenty of open air spaces.
-It features large department stores, Spanish and International fashion boutiques, children’s playcenter, a gym, a cinema, several restaurants as well as coffee houses.
+Glòries Shopping Center features large department stores, Spanish and International fashion boutiques, children’s playcenter, a gym, a cinema, several restaurants as well as coffee houses.
 It’s right next to Agbar Tower, the newest Barcelona landmark.

-Most likely the most unusual and historic Shopping Mall in Barcelona, Arenas wasn’t built for commercial purposes, instead it was originally conceived as a bullring in the early 1900’s, and after years of abandonment, it was turned into a modern shopping and entertainment center by Plaza España square.
+Most likely is the most unusual and historic shopping center in Barcelona.
+Originally, Arenas wasn’t built for commercial purposes, instead it was originally conceived as a bullring in the early 1900’s.
+After years of abandonment, it was turned into a modern shopping and entertainment center by Plaza España square.

 Barcelona shopping districts

 The shopping districts in Barcelona are located within the city center.
 These are the best places to shop in the Barcelona city center: